Chicago and Dallas/Ft. Worth Slip and Fall Accident Lawyers

 - The victim acted in a reasonable manner when the injury took place

 If you slipped, tripped, or fell because of a decision you made (a fault of your own), you may not be able to pursue a lawsuit.
-Therefore, it is important to discuss your case with an attorney from Toro Law today.
+Therefore, it is important to discuss your case with an attorney from Toro Law Office today.
 We will help you understand the ins and outs of your case and will work alongside you to help you recover damages for your injuries or losses.
-To learn more about filing a slip and fall lawsuit in Illinois or Texas, contact experienced slip and fall attorney Moises Briseño and Associates at Toro Law immediately to schedule a consultation to discuss your case.
+To learn more about filing a slip and fall lawsuit in Illinois or Texas, contact experienced slip and fall attorney Moises Briseño and Associates at Toro Law Office immediately to schedule a consultation to discuss your case.